rogerli2020/EasyGetaways-Backend/README.md

         - tid (t stands for itinerary... which I know doesn't make sense)
         - uid (relevant if the itinerary is private, but it's required anyway)
         - jwt (relevant if the itinerary is private, but it's required anyway)
+- ...
+Look at view.py for more detail.